WalterMarch/cs_codeplayground/README.md

 ### C++

-1. Save a text file containing the code with the `.cpp` extension.
+1. Save a text file containing the code with a `.cpp` extension.

    Example: *bucketSort.cpp*